 Tips for serving

 This can be served on hoagie rolls dressed with your favorite mustard.
-You can also serve this up with mashed potatoes or cubed potatoes.
+You can also serve this up with German potato salad or cubed potatoes.
 Leftover are easily stored in an airtight container then reheated in the microwave.
 Leftover sauerkraut can also be used as a topping for hot dogs.

 Grilled Brats and Sauerkraut